souffle-lang/souffle-lang.github.io/pages/docs/tutorial.md

 The number type comprises the universe of all numbers.

 ### Arithmetic expressions
-Among others functors, Soufflé permits arithmetic functors, which extends Datalog semantics.
+Among others functors, Soufflé permits arithmetic functors, which extend traditional Datalog semantics.
 Variables in functors must be grounded for use.
 That is, they may not contain any free variables.
 As described earlier, termination may be a problem as in the case of an imperative ``while`` loop.